I’m Max (short for Maxine) and I am the founder of Horse Charming.

 Harley is no longer ridden due to being diagnosed with Navicular Syndrome at the age of 8, so most of the training we do with him is about keeping him physically sound and healthy and mentally entertained (although at times I am convinced he thinks that being entertaining is his mission!)

 I have been teaching people and training horses on a freelance basis since 2007.

 Over my many years spent having riding lessons, taking adventure riding holidays abroad, studying with a wide array of horse trainers, owning and training my own horses and helping people with their own horses, I have probably studied pretty much every way there is of communicating with and motivating horses.

 Like many in this position, I spent some time looking for solutions in natural horsemanship methods as part of my development, and have since moved on.
-The turning point, and my shift from aversive (pressure-based) methods to aspiring to use only force-free, science-based ways of managing and training horses came after I studied the psychology of how all animals learn, on an intensive short course at the University of California, Santa Cruz in 2011.
+The turning point, and my shift from aversive (pressure-based) methods to aspiring to use only force-free, science-based ways of managing and training horses came after I studied the psychology of how all animals learn, with Dr Jenifer Zeligs, on an intensive short course at the University of California, Santa Cruz in 2011.

 Having my early interest in rewards-based training rekindled on this course, and working out in my own mind what to keep and what to discard from my earlier experiences with horse management and training, I gradually transformed my way of teaching horses and people to incorporate much more evidence-based material on how horses live and learn, and to aspiring to using well evidenced, force-free, rewards-based protocols and techniques with equines.